diverse-project/diversifying-descartes/README.md

 ## How to apply Descartes?

 For this exercise Descartes 1.2.6-SNAPSHOT will be used.
-The compiled version can be found in the *resources* folder if this repository.
+The compiled version can be found in the *resources* folder in this repository.

 You can also build the tool from source: